 Cholesterol is a waxy substance found in the fats in your blood.
-The cholesterol in your blood comes from two sources: the foods you eat and your liver.
+It originates in your blood comes from two sources: the foods you eat and your liver.
 Your liver makes all the cholesterol your body needs.

-While the body needs some cholesterol for essential functions, having high cholesterol puts your health at risk.
-When your cholesterol is too high, it contributes to plaque buildup in your arteries, which can clog them and lead to heart disease and stroke.
+While the body needs some cholesterol for essential functions, having high amounts puts your health at risk.
+When your levels are too high, it contributes to plaque buildup in your arteries, which can clog them and lead to heart disease and stroke.

 Types of Cholesterol